hbowie/practopian-v3/commonplace-book/The evil in the world comes almost always from ignorance.md

 Title: The evil in the world comes almost always from ignorance

-Tags:   critical thinking, education
+Featured:

+Recommended:

 Author: Albert Camus

 Date: 1947

+Tags: critical thinking, education

 Work Title: The Plague

 Work Type: Book

+Work Minor Title:

 Work Link: https://amzn.to/2XBDG2p

 Work Id:  0679720219

+Work Pages:

+Work Rights:

+Work Rights Holder:

+Publisher:

+Publisher City:

 Date Added: 2019-06-10 07:27:03 -0700

 Body:

 The evil in the world comes almost always from ignorance, and goodwill can cause as much damage as ill-will if it is not enlightened....
 There is no true goodness or fine love without the greatest possible degree of clear-sightedness.